AmingAndrei/violence.website/content/materials/bloodmetal.md

 **Formation and Synthesis**

 **Natural Formation**:
-- Believed to result from **spontaneous or environmental Blackstone shifts**, particularly in proximity to biological remains or concentrated Imago emissions.
+- Believed to result from **spontaneous or environmental Blackstone shifts**.
+- Can form in large quantities on the banks of the **Phlegethon**.

 **Artificial Synthesis**: